TwoBitCliff/typing-game/README.md

     - The functionality remains the same across ass user groups.
 The site can be used as a casual bit of fun, to a useful skills development tool.

 - Timer
-     - To test the timer, it was displayed using innerHTML to display the output, then run in the local port to ensure functionality.9o0
+     - To test the timer, it was displayed using innerHTML to display the output, then run in the local port to ensure functionality.

 - Accuracy
      - To test the calculate accuracy function, the displayed excerpt was copied and pasted into the input field.
 This should return a result of 100%.
 Then, various correct and incorrect inputs were typed to ensure the accuracy displayed is accurate.

 - console.log()
     - consol.log() was used at various stages of the project to ensure the functions work correctly.
 For example, to ensure the user input is captured correctly, and each word is split into an object of an array, console.log() was used to print the user input to the console